 REACTIVE: This is the most most people will choose to use.
 Just like in Steady mode, your smart trainer will react to on-screen gradient changes, but in Reactive mode the video will speed up and slow down depending on the amount of power you are producing.
 This mode is just like real life!

-The "speed multiplier" on the bike computer (see image above) will change depending on how much faster or slower you are going compared to the original rider.
+The "speed multiplier" on the bike computer (see image above) will then change depending on how much faster or slower you are going compared to the original rider.
 While this isn't an important factor, it can be interesting to keep an eye on.
 This will of course vary with your power and how hard the original rider was pushing when filming!

 Note: All group rides, races and events on FulGaz with timed leaderboards are locked into Reactive mode to keep the competition fair.